zkhan122/accommodation-website/README.md

 # accommodation-website
-a simple student accommodation system website I created to experiment with web technologies.
+a simple student accommodation system website I created to experiment with web technologies!
 This system allows a student to register, select an available dormitory and save the student and the connected dorm details for that student to a MySQL database which can then be displayed.

 **# Requirements: Apache on port 80, Laragon, MySql**